1024inc/engineering-blog/_posts/2022-04-11-empathy-and-compassion-in-communication-part-1.md

 What does it mean to listen, and how can we get better at it?
 I believe the answer greatly depends on our degrees of extroversion, and intuition.
 Listening is in part creating space and safety for others to participate in the exchange of information.
 The more extroverted we are in relation to others, the more we should be self-aware of our propensity to occupy that space and refrain from doing so.
 Listening means opening our mind to the ideas of others, and broadening our perspective by leveraging diversity of thoughts.

-<div style="text-align:center;font-weight:bold;font-size:25px;"><span style="font-style:italic;"><br/>“Listen with the intent to understand, not respond.”</span><br/>-Stephen Covey<br/><br/></div>
+<div style="text-align:center;font-weight:bold;font-size:25px;"><span style="font-style:italic;"><br/>“Listen with the intent to understand, not respond.” </span><a id="an1" href="#fn1">¹</a> <br/>-Stephen Covey</div><br/>

 The more intuitive we are, the more we tend to solve puzzles and search for information inside instead of outside.
 And so we listen to our own internal voice using our mind rather than to the voice of others, using our ears.
 If you are intuitive, which can be considered a trait for many engineers, try to tame your inside voice and make the effort to clearly listen to others.
 If you are ever in doubt, you can always use paraphrasing and other [active listening techniques](https://www.thebalancecareers.com/active-listening-skills-with-examples-2059684).
 Many experiments have proven that the exact intended meaning of a message, is nearly never fully understood.
 And so, we can always pause and resort to constructions such as:

 *“This is what I heard you say: &lt;fill in&gt;.
 I understand what you mean is &lt;extract meaning&gt;.
 Is that right?”*